Zeioth/heirline-components.nvim/README.md

 | breadcrumbs | A function to build a set of children components for an LSP breadcrumbs section. |

 ## Available components (tabline)
-We don't have components for this, but you can use `heirline-components.heirline` that contain helpers for this section.
+We don't have components for the tabline, but you can use `heirline-components.heirline` that contain helpers for this section.

 ## Available components (statuscolumn)